The Crucial Matter

 The Crucial Matter is a 2020 Nigerian gospel film written and directed by Gbenga Awoyemi and produced by Supo Ayokunle under the sponsorship of Nigerian Baptist Drama Association (NIBDRA).
 The movie stars faith-based movie actors and actresses such as Kolade Segun-Okeowo, Kayode Babalola, Bose Ann Olufayo, Rotimi Amodu and Sam Odusolu.

 Synopsis

 The movie addresses indiscipline and recklessness that exist in the society which is in tandem with the Christian belief.

 Premiere

-The movie was premiered at Molete Baptist Church, Ibadan on the 8 March 2020.
+The movie was premiered at Molete Baptist Church, Ibadan on 8 March 2020.